 If compost or worm castings are more easily available for you than fish emulsion, by all means make a tea to water your seedlings just prior to transplanting.
 Your plants will dance about the difference.

 The key here is to avoid root-bound seedlings in every way you can.
 Root-bound seedlings are stressed seedlings; stressed plants are less abundant and less delicious.
 The best ways to avoid root-bound seedlings are:

-b) sow seeds with abundant nutrient-rich soil (egg cartons are waaaaay too small)
+b) Sow seeds with abundant nutrient-rich soil (egg cartons are waaaaay too small to hold enough soil)